 Shaka McGlotten (SUNY)

-Monday 17 November 2014, 5pm-7pm, University of Manchester, Room TBC
+Monday 17 November 2014, 5.15pm-7pm, Room G16, Martin Harris Centre, University of Manchester

 The Centre for the Study of Sexuality and Culture (CSSC, University of Manchester) with the Granada Centre for Visual Anthropology

 Drag can be a means of touching queer and other publics, or of mediating one’s economic precarity.
 It can function as art by other means, or by any means necessary.
 And like politics, drag can be a duty, a contentious pleasure, or something to dread.
 In the talk, I present drag aesthetics as an ethics, focusing specifically on the ways artists and activists use drag to respond to, or reframe, some of the pressing political crises of our times, including racism, austerity, and police and military violence, among others.
 The project is constructed as a series of interlocking ethnographic portraits of contemporary drag across three sites, New York City, Berlin, and Israel/Palestine.
 These stories foreground some of my interlocutors’ competing desires for doing drag—for some it provides a stage from which they can articulate a radical politics, while for others it is a sensual refuge away from politics as they are ordinarily understood.
 I thereby seek to show how the desires that animate the drag personas and performances of my informants reflect a diverse array of lived conditions and political aesthetic orientations.